-Your stove comes fully assembled, checked and packed in a protective plywood crate.
+Your stove comes packed in a protective plywood crate.
 Carefully remove the straps and lift off the top and upper crate.
 Remove any plastic packaging, open the door and remove all the contents.
 See List of Components section (above) and check contents carefully.